berkott/berkan.xyz/_posts/2022-01-01-transformersPart1.md

 Impressive huh?

 The paper also shows these plots showing the $$\alpha_{ij}$$ of the $$j$$th source word for the $$i$$th target word.
 You can see how the model learned to pay attention to things that are intuitive for people as well.
-"Destruction" and "La destruction" go together but "Syria" isn't important for that translation.
+"Destruction" and "La destruction" go together but "Syria" for example isn't important for that translation.

 ![Attention Mechanism Alignments](/images/transformers1/attentionMechanismAlignments.png "Attention Mechanism Alignments")